- Early-Bird Cameo:

 - When Sarah Lynn and BoJack hook up for the first time, she tells him that the only drug she needs is "horse."
 In season three, Goober explains to BoJack that "horse" is a street name for heroin, which Sarah Lynn eventually overdoses and dies from.
 Specifically, a variety called BoJack, known for its slogan: BoJack kills.

-- In 'Still Broken,' the Horsin' Around cast says they won't see each other until the next funeral.
-Everyone proceeds to look at BoJack due to his old age.
+- At Herb Kazzaz's funeral in 'Still Broken,' Sarah Lynn says they probably won't see each other until the next funeral.
+Everyone in the room proceeds to look at BoJack due to his old age.
 Sarah Lynn explains that she's so high, she doesn't know where she's looking.
 She's actually the next to die.

 - In 'Prickly Muffin,' she predicts that she will die tragically young, surrounded by sycophants and enablers, which is exactly what happens.
 Also in that episode, we find out that she's wanted to be an architect from a very young age, and the "Prickly Muffin" music video takes place in a planetarium.
-She dies in a planetarium, and uses her Famous Last Words to say that she still does want to be an architect.
+She dies in a planetarium, and uses her last words to say that she still does want to be an architect.

 - BoJack's drug-hallucinated dream in season 1 was of him and Charlotte married and having a daughter.
 In season 3, BoJack develops paternal instincts toward an accidentally abandoned seahorse and briefly ponders if some of the women he impregnated he paid to get an abortion if they just kept the money and not get an abortion.
 These three hints make more sense in the three season finale when it's revealed he may have a daughter.